Arduino Shields Are Ready-Made Addons for Circuit Development

 Arduino Shields Share Schematics and Layouts on the Web

-Draw your off-the-shelf Arduino Shield within EDA software tooling to learn new skills.
-EDA software tooling comes with editors that can allow circuit representation in schematic form.
+Draw your off-the-shelf Arduino Shield and pin connections within EDA software tools to learn new skills.
+EDA software tooling comes with editors that can allow advanced pin and circuit representation in schematic form.
 Once in schematic form, the EDA tool allows graphical representation of a printed circuit board in graphical form.
 Users can further their learning curve by generating fabrication files and assembly documents.

 - Dive into schematic capture for your Arduino shields